dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2946: A society without art would lack inspiration.
+### T2946: Society would be dull and uninspiring without their contributions.

 |Support|
 |---|